movebit/move/language/move-analyzer/editors/code/README.md

 Therefore, the Move.toml file must be found in the project directory for the plug-in's functionality to take effect.

 In addition, if you have already opened the move project before, the installed plug-in will not take effect in time.
 You need to reopen the vscode window and open the move project code again before the plug-in is activated.

+##### B. Need Compile Project with Move.toml

+When you first open a project, there will be some dependencies (configured in Move.toml) that need to be downloaded, so you need to run `aptos move compile` command first to build the project.
+During the build process, the dependencies will be downloaded.
+Once all the dependencies for the project have been downloaded, aptos-move-analyzer can properly parse the dependencies and project source code.

 ## Features <span id="Features">